 Consolidating Debt Can Help You Qualify for a Refinance

 A debt consolidation refinance usually results in lower total monthly debt payments which improves your debt-to-income ratio when you apply for a mortgage.
 Your debt-to-income ratio represents the ratio of your total monthly debt payments, including your mortgage payment as well credit card, auto and student loan payments, to your monthly gross income.
 Lenders usually apply a maximum borrower debt-to-income of 43% to 50% to determine what size mortgage you can afford.
 With a debt-to-income ratio, the less money you spend on non-housing related debt expenses, the more money you can spend on your monthly mortgage payment and the higher the mortgage you qualify for.
 So a debt consolidation refinance can have the double benefit of lowering your monthly debt expenses and improving your ability to qualify for a refinance.
-Use our Debt Consolidation Refinance Calculator to understand if lowering or eliminating your debt payments improves your ability to qualify for a new mortgage with a lower interest rate.
+Use our calculator to understand if lowering or eliminating your debt payments improves your ability to qualify for a new mortgage with a lower interest rate.

 Review our in-depth overview of a debt-consolidation refinance including key borrower considerations and an informative example of a debt consolidation refinance